Arch1m3des/FrogApplication/Readme.md

 # FrogApplication
-### Started as a study projects and is an easy to use CostSplit Application made with Android Studio
+### Started as a study project and is an easy to use CostSplit Application made with Android Studio

 ![alt text][proto1]